Ethics and Compliance Council Meeting Fall 2018

 Attendees are typically members of the MAPI Ethics & Compliance Council.
 If you’re a member and can’t attend, please contact us about having a senior member of your team attend in your place.
 If you’re not a member but are interested in attending, please let us know.
 All attendees must work for a manufacturing company or industrial distributor.

-What makes MAPI council meetings different?
+What makes MAPI council meeting different?

 Roundtable discussions: Rich dialogue on the issues you care about, moderated to keep discussions focused on the “so what”.